apple/swift-async-algorithms/Sources/AsyncAlgorithms/AsyncAlgorithms.docc/Guides/Chain.md

 The `chain(_:...)` function takes two or more sequences as arguments.

-The resulting `AsyncChainSequence` type is an asynchronous sequence, with conditional conformance to `Sendable` when the arguments conform.
+The resulting `AsyncChainSequence` type is an asynchronous sequence, with conditional conformance to `Sendable` when the arguments also conform to it.

 When any of the asynchronous sequences being chained together come to their end of iteration, the `AsyncChainSequence` iteration proceeds to the next asynchronous sequence.
 When the last asynchronous sequence reaches the end of iteration, the `AsyncChainSequence` then ends its iteration.